How to adjust your car's equalizer settings

 Basic guidelines to the best equalizer settings

+Let’s start talking about using an EQ for great sound.
 My first piece of advice is to have your vehicle in "park" and the parking brake on.
 These settings should not be made while you're driving.
 Safety first, readers.
-Finding the best equalizer settings just takes time, tweaking, and listening.
+Finding the best equalizer settings can take a little time, tweaking, and listening.
+Or if you’d rather not take a deep dive, you can always simply click an EQ preset and see how you like it.

 Set your crossovers first